What is Project Portfolio Management (PPM)?

 1. Identify the guiding objectives of the business

 If you work for a grocery store, is their goal to provide the freshest food, the largest selection, or the lowest prices?
-If lowest prices are the priority, then projects to promote cost savings are much more important than projects to improve the quality of the food available.
+If the lowest prices are the priority, then projects to promote cost savings are much more important than projects to improve the food's quality.

 2. Capture and research requests and ideas

 Project ideas could come from anywhere at any time.
-It’s important to have a formalized intake process in place for capturing these ideas so they can be tracked and evaluated.
+It’s important to have a formalized intake process to capture these ideas so they can be tracked and evaluated.
 This may be as simple as a spreadsheet maintained by the portfolio manager, or it could be an online database where anyone in the company can enter ideas as they think of them.

 3. Select the best projects

-Once ideas are captured, portfolio managers must go through a standard process for evaluating and selecting the projects that will move forward.
+Once ideas are captured, portfolio managers must go through a standard process to evaluate and select the projects that will move forward.
 This requires more than just ensuring they are aligned with the company objectives, such as:

 - How much will it cost?